mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 The hard part is the implementation of the agents reasoning method or agent function (Russel&Norvig) that maps a given perception with the best possible action.
 Multi-agent frameworks such as JACK, BDI4Jade and Gorite simplifies that part of the job as they implement the domain language of their respective cognitive architectures.

-When late professor Kristen Nyggaard was teaching object oriented programming he used Cafe' Objectas as an example of a system built from processes with a set of basic qualities: Substance, state, transitions and structure.
+When late professor Kristen Nyggaard was teaching object oriented programming he used Cafe' Objectas as an example of a system that contained processes defined by a set of basic qualities: Substance, state, transitions and structure.
-- Substance was defined by guests, waiters, gatekeeper, cashier, bills, menus, food, tables and chairs.
+- Substance was defined by Guests, Waiters, Gatekeeper, Cashier, bills, menus, food, ..
-- State refer to things like my table, my waiter, next in queue as well as a guests available funds and whose ordered what.
+- State refer to things like my table, my waiter, next in queue and available funds.
 - Transitions refers to things like seating, ordering, serving, eating.
 - Structure refers to the permanent properties of the process.
-This demonstrates is that behaviour modelling was at the core of object oriented programming.
+I included this to show that behaviour modelling was at the core of object oriented programming.

-When we observe Cafe' Objecta as a dynamic system we can easilly see objects involved in doing interesting things (waiter, guest, gatekeeper, cashier) and objects that describe and define things (menus, food, bills, tables).
+When observing Cafe' Objecta as a dynamic system we easilly see the objects involved in doing interesting things such as Waiter, Guest, Gatekeeper and Cashier and the objects that describe and define things such as Menus, Food, Bills and Tables.

-Objects that doesprimary role is to do things are best understood as intelligent agents.
+Objects whos primary role is to do things are best understood as intelligent agents.
 To classify an agents cognitive and behavioral capability as implemented by the agent function can be done using a stack model:

 - Reasoning based behaviour implemented using cognitive architectures such as BDI and Soar.
 - Continous behaviour found in digital filters, mathematical control systems, fuzzy ogic and neural networks, behaviour where the memory of historical events play a central role in the agents decision making process.